mateomtverde/matts-pc-building/content/index.md

 Welcome to PC building!
 Your one stop source for information on how to select components used to build a personal computer that will specifically to meet your needs.

 The categories listed below are a list of the items needed to build a PC.
-Start planning by deciding what the PC's intended use will be and utilize the information below to learn about each component:
+Start planning by deciding what the PC's intended use will be and utilize the information below to learn about each component.

+After reviewing all of the information about the required PC building components below.
+Navigate to the [[PC Building Guide]] to start building your PC.

 ## Main Categories